daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 down...
 Or (because now its presidential election year in the US), those Spring Highs down the Fall Lows don't tend to be as crisp or pristine in price.
 It's a little bit muddy.
-And sometimes it can be all rejected, and there is just a short-term drop in the Spring months and then when we get to mid-May or first week of June, boom: we take of, and we start going higher!
+And sometimes it can be all rejected, and there is just a short-term drop in the Spring months, and then when we get to mid-May or first week of June, boom: we take of, and we start going higher!
 And we don't even try to do anything going lower extremes summer months and/or making a Low in the fall...
-There will be likely Low that forms in the fall, but it's just very strong tendency for the Market to create straightforward Long positions opportunities to see the Market rally, and maybe short-lived.
+There will be likely Low that forms in the fall, but it's just a very strong tendency for the Market to create straightforward Long positions opportunities to see the Market rally, and maybe short-lived.
 But trading in Sep, Oct, and the first two weeks of Nov being a Long holder, looking for Longs, that is like some easiest stuff that you ever do as a trader.